sillycowvalley/Hopper/README.md

 From a security point of view, Hopper is:
 - unable to escape from the root folder of the repo (Hopper thinks that subtree is your entire disc)
-- aside from files in the repro tree, Hopper can only access the console, keyboard, mouse and serial port.
+- aside from files in the repo tree, Hopper can only access the console, keyboard, mouse and serial port.

 ## Current State